Shawn McIntyre is an author, economist, and business owner. He earned degrees in both Marketing and Economics.

-In Economics, there really is no more basic principle than the law of Supply & Demand; in fact, it could be argued that that's all economics really is, the study of the relationship between what we have versus what there is.
+In economics, there really is no more basic principle than the law of supply and demand.
+In fact, it could be argued that that's all economics really is: the study of the relationship between what we have versus what there is.

-In this edition of Economics for Beginners, we're going to take a look at how the law of Supply & Demand drives our economy.
+In this article, we're going to look at how the law of supply and demand drives our economy.

 Stays The Same